Event Policies, Procedures, and Guidelines

 - If you reserve several spaces for your event and do not use any one of your assigned spaces, you will be charged a “no show” fee for each space not utilized during your event.
 Be sure to release any spaces you will not need at least one business day in advance of your event start time in order to avoid a fee.

-Setup Changes and Event Charges Policy
+Setup Changes and Event Charges Procedure

 - If a client requires a major setup change (a different setup from what was confirmed in 25live) after the room is already set up, the client will incur a setup change fee of $100 for each large meeting space and $50 for each small meeting space.
 Changes will only be made if time and resources allow.
 Student Centers reserves the right to deny a set up change requested less than 24 hours prior to the event – most events are set up one day in advance of your reservation time.